Design Technology at Upper Batley High School is an exciting subject that involves the design and manufacture of a range of products.

 Year 9 topics include:

-AQA GCSE Design & Technology places an emphasis on understanding and applying the iterative design process.
+In year 10 learners will opt to study AQA GCSE Design & Technology.
+This course places an emphasis on understanding and applying the iterative design process.
 Learners will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs, wants and values.

 Extracurricular and Enrichment Opportunities

-The Design Technology Department is well equipped with 2 workshops, a graphic design room, cooking and nutrition room and CAD/CAM area with equipment including a laser cutter and 3D printer.
+The Design Technology Department is well equipped with 2 workshops, a graphic design room, cooking and nutrition room and CAD/CAM area with equipment including 2 laser cutters and a 3D printer.
 These areas are open most breaks and lunch times as well as after school on most evenings for learners to come and work on any of their projects.